-9. Do you use structured products in the portfolio and if so why?
+9 Do you use structured products in the portfolio and, if so, why?

 Many firms still build multi-asset portfolios using structured products which we think remains one of the last areas where banks and wealth managers can continue to earn a healthy margin.
-By using structured products with embedded derivatives which are often too complex for the investor to understand they are able to hide their high fees.
-Many structured products also provide a capped upside so in strong markets investors often lose upside, many utilise dividends to pay for the options so investors lose this income and lastly, although many provide initial downside protection when one really needs protection in a large sell-off the barrier is often breached and there is no protection.
-Make sure you get a very good and clear explanation why an expression of a view to have a regional or index exposure is done through a structured product compared to owning an ETF which tracks the index and also ask what the embedded fees of that product are compared to an ETF.
+By using structured products with embedded derivatives which are often too complex for the investor to understand, they are often able to obscure their high(er) fees.
+Many structured products also provide a capped upside, so in strong markets investors often lose upside.
+Others utilise dividends to pay for the options, so investors lose this income.
+Lastly, although many provide initial downside protection, when one really needs protection in a large market sell-off, the "barrier" is often breached and there is no protection on the extreme downside.
+In other words, you often give up upside but have downside exposure to zero from the level of protection.
+Investors should be sure to get a very good and clear explanation as to why an expression of a view to have a regional or index exposure is done through a structured product compared to owning an ETF which tracks the index, together with a detailed explanation of what the embedded fees of that product are, compared to an ETF.

 At Omba we do NOT use structured products in our portfolios.
-Structured products have a set maturity date and closing the position prior to this date often comes at a cost (wide bid-offer spread).
-During the life of the product one is also subject to the credit risk of the counterparty, which means should the counterparty default, in a worst-case scenario, the entire value may be lost.
+Structured products have a set maturity date and closing the position prior to this date often comes at a cost (wide(r) bid-offer spreads).
+During the life of the product, one is also subject to the credit risk of the counterparty, which means should the counterparty default, in a worst-case scenario, the entire value may be lost.
 Finally, the defined nature of the set maturity date of the structured product negates some of its usefulness, unless the proceeds are specifically needed on a particular date.
-What this means is that having downside protection, for example, is great, but when the market is down 30% then perhaps some of this downside protection should be sold and more risk be taken (exactly as cash or bonds would be used in such a scenario) but exiting the structured product at this time is often expense due to increased volatility.
+What this means is that having downside protection, for example, is great, but when the market is down 30% then perhaps some of this downside protection should be sold and more risk be taken (exactly as cash or bonds would be used in such a scenario).
+However, exiting the structured product at this time is often expensive due to increased volatility.

-10. Do you use your own firm's products and if so why?
+10 Do you use your own firm's products and, if so, why?

-There is nothing wrong with a firm using only its own products but as long as they have products which outperform the underlying indices that they are designed to beat.
-Very few firms (and we don't know of any ourselves) have enough products where a sufficient number of these funds beat their benchmark.
-Furthermore, survivorship bias results in many firms shutting funds which underperform and which have had significant withdrawals so you wouldn't even notice them as having existed when viewing a list of products.
-If you choose a firm which only uses its own product we think it should be an ETF firm (like a Vanguard or an iShares) where at least the product being used to build the portfolio is likely to match the index closely.
+There is nothing wrong with a firm using only its own products provided they have products which outperform the underlying indices that they are designed to beat.
+Very few firms (we don't know of any ourselves) have enough products with a sufficiently high proportion of outperforming funds versus respective benchmarks.
+Furthermore, survivorship bias results in many firms shutting funds which underperform, and which have had significant withdrawals, so you wouldn't even notice them as having existed when viewing a list of products.
+If you choose a firm which only uses its own products, we think it should be an ETF firm (like a Vanguard or an iShares) where at least the product being used to build the portfolio is likely to match the index closely.

-At Omba we only use ETFs but uniquely we consider the entire global universe of over 7000 ETFs to build portfolios and we are not tied to any firm or product provider.
+At Omba we consider the entire global universe of over 8000 ETFs to build portfolios and we are not tied to any firm or product provider.
+It is a challenging task to distil the universe, but that's our speciality and passion and we welcome a discussion.